 ('(first rest cons) first)

-Argument of function can be function, however, function can be and result.
-Such functions name functions with functional value.
-Functional also can be with functional value.
-The call such functional returns new function in which construction, probably, the functions received by functional as arguments are used as result.
-Such functionals we shall name functional with functional value.
+Function can be argument of function, however, function can be and result.
+Such functions name as functions with functional value.
+The functional also can be with functional value.
+Call of such functional returns new function in which construction, probably, the functions received by a functional as arguments are used as result.
+We will name such functionals as functionals with functional value.

-For start of function which turns out result by functional, it is possible to use function eval or macros.
+For start of function which turns out result of a functional, it is possible to use function eval or macroes.

-Presented functionals and functions with functional value unlike the ordinary functions receiving as arguments and returning as value data or expressions which value are data, refer to as functions of higher order.
+The presented functionals and functions with functional value unlike the ordinary functions receiving as arguments and returning as value data or expressions which value are data, are named as functions of higher order.
 Ordinary functions irrespective of, recursive they or not, are functions of the first order.

-Functions of higher order open new opportunities for programmers, allowing complex calculations to write down more shortly.
-Many things which in traditional languages or at the traditional approach difficultly or cannot be programmed, it is possible to define more clearly and more shortly, using various types of functionals and functions with functional value.
+Functions of higher order open new possibilities for programmers, allowing difficult calculations to write more shortly.
+Many things which in traditional languages or at the traditional approach difficultly or cannot be programmed, it is possible to define more clearly and more shortly, using various types of functionals and function with functional value.

-Transfer of function as parameter of other function and creation of function by means of special forms makes a basis for new technologies of programming, such, for example, as the programming operated by data, and object-oriented programming.
-Functions of higher order are closely connected with objects and, and also with the partial and postponed calculations.
+Transmission of function as parametre of other function and creation of function by means of special forms makes a basis for new technologies of programming, such, for example, as the programming controlled data, and object oriented programming.
+Functions of higher order are closely linked to objects and macroes, and also with the partial and postponed calculations.

-Functions of higher order are closely connected with abstract concepts and reflects.
-Theoretical and practical possession of them assumes skill to consider types of functions, i.e. to consider types of arguments accepted by them and values returned by them.
+Functions of higher order are closely linked to abstract concepts and mappings.
+Theoretical and practical possession of them assumes ability to consider types of functions, i.e. to consider types of arguments accepted by them and values returned by them.